silx-kit/pyFAI/doc/source/calibration.rst

 differences between two successives blurs.
 In theses DoGs, keypoints are defined as the maxima in the 3D space (y,x,size of the gaussian).
-After their localization, keypoints are refined by Savitzky Golay algorithm or by an interpolation at the second order which is equivalent but uses less points.
-At this step, if the estimation of the maximum is too far from the maximum, the keypoint will be considered as a fake maximum and removed.
+After their localization, keypoints are refined by Savitzky Golay algorithm or by an interpolation at the second order which is based on the same principle but uses less points.
+At this step, if the estimation of the maximum is too far from the maximum,the keypoint will be considered as a fake maximum and removed.

 Refinement of the parameters
 ----------------------------